NethServer/docs/administrator-manual/en/webtop5.rst

 Creating a new resource
 -----------------------

-It is necessary to create a dedicated account for each resource into the account provider of Nethserver.
+It is necessary to create a dedicated account for each resource into the account provider of |product|.

 .. note::